Last updated: 8 January 2026

 We are investing in supporting new creative and cultural projects led by young people aged 18 to 25 in Waltham Forest through the Make it Happen 2026 grants programme.
 Whether you are a young person or an organisation working with young people, you can apply for up to £10,000 to deliver a creative and cultural project in the borough between June 2026 and March 2027.

-Waltham Forest Council has recruited 5 young people aged 16 to 25 as paid Grant Makers to help redesign the Make it Happen creative grants programme for 2026.
-Working together with the support of facilitators, the Grant Makers are developing the funding criteria, application and selection process through a series of workshops.
+Waltham Forest Council recruited 5 young people aged 16 to 25 as paid Grant Makers to help redesign the Make it Happen creative grants programme for 2026.
+Working together with the support of facilitators, the Grant Makers have developed the funding criteria, application and selection process through a series of workshops.
 The Grant Makers will also be responsible for selecting the successful applicants.

 Who is eligible to apply